 Question 1 of 20

-Mia believed that meditating for 14 days in a row would make students happier.
-To test her hypothesis she did an experiment with 40 students from her class.
-She provided each of these students with an app that guides users through a 5, 10, or 15 minute meditation.
+Mia believed that meditating for 14 days in a row could make students happier.
+To test her hypothesis, she conducted an experiment with 40 fellow students in her class.
+She provided each of these students an app that guides users through a 5- or 10-minute meditation.

 After Mia presented the results to her class, her teacher told her that she made an error in designing her experiment.
-What was the most likely error?
+What error is the teacher most likely referring to?

 Question 2 of 20

-Sustainable agriculture is the act of farming using principles of ecology, the study of relationships between organisms and their environment.
+Sustainable agriculture is the act of farming using principles of ecology, or the study of relationships between organisms and their environment.
 Unsustainable agriculture involves practices that can cause long-term damage to soil over time.
-This includes too much tillage that can lead to erosion, as well as irrigation without adequate drainage (leading to salinization).
+This includes too much tillage leading to erosion and irrigation without adequate drainage leading to soil salinization.
 Long-term experiments have provided some of the best data on how various practices affect soil properties essential to sustainability.
-In the United States, the USDA-Natural Resources Conservation Service specializes in providing technical and financial assistance for those interested in pursuing natural resource conservation and production agriculture as compatible goals.
+In the United States, the USDA Natural Resources Conservation Service specializes in providing technical and financial assistance for those interested in pursuing natural resource conservation and production agriculture as compatible goals.
 The most important factors for an individual farm are sun, air, soil, nutrients and water.
 Of the four, water and soil quality and quantity are most amenable to human intervention through time and labor.

 Which sentence from the paragraph supports the idea that specific farming techniques used by humans are responsible for the environmental damage caused by unsustainable agriculture?